fxlin/uva-os-main/docs/syllabus-25sp.md

 * The TAs will: answer questions; give suggestions on your code; offer debugging pointers
 * The TAs will not: write or debug your code for you

+## Undergrad vs graduate students?
+(In case this course is crosslisted, e.g. 25sp)

+In addition to a submission per the lab description, a graduate student must submit:

+- a one-page writeup for each lab sumission, summarizing the key design decisions, challenges, and lessons learned.

+The writeup must be submitted as part of the submission.

+The writeup constitutes 10% of the lab grade for graduate students.

+## Work individually or as teams?

+Lab 1--3 are individual work.
+Lab 4--5 are team work.

+In principle, undergrads and grads shall NOT form a team (because they have different grading criteria).

+Exceptions to the above rules may be discussed with the instructors.

 ## Emulator or real hardware?